Chart Color Schemes

 In terms of cultural diversity, Park Ridge South records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Park Ridge South's population shows above-average cultural diversity, with 22.8% born overseas and 12.6% speaking a language other than English at home.
-Christianity is the predominant religion, accounting for 51.4%.
-The 'Other' religious category comprises 2.2%, slightly higher than Greater Brisbane's 2.7%.
+Park Ridge South has a higher than average cultural diversity, with 22.8% of its population born overseas and 12.6% speaking a language other than English at home.
+Christianity is the predominant religion in Park Ridge South, accounting for 51.4% of the population.
+Notably, the 'Other' religious category comprises 2.2%, higher than the Greater Brisbane average of 1.3%.

 Frequently Asked Questions - Diversity